-- a. have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory; - b. have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE; - c. have completed HSC: All My Own Work (or its equivalent); - d. have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - e. sit for and make a serious attempt at the requisite Higher School Certificate examinations.
+- have gained the Record of School Achievement or such other qualifications as the NSW Education Standard Authority (NESA) considers satisfactory; - 2. have attended a government school, an accredited non-government school, a school outside New South Wales recognised by NESA or a college of TAFE; - 3. have completed HSC: All My Own Work (or its equivalent); - 4. have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate; and - 5. sit for and make a serious attempt at the requisite Higher School Certificate examinations. - 6.
+Demonstrate a minimum standard of literacy and numeracy.